rrwick/Unicycler-assembly-tests/README.md

 ##### Quality presets

-`--bad` is equivalent to `--depth 40.0 --platform HS10_100` and will generate 100 bp reads with low and uneven depth.
+* `--bad` is equivalent to `--depth 40.0 --platform HS10_100` and will generate 100 bp reads with low and uneven depth.
 The resulting assembly graph may contain many dead ends due to areas missing coverage.

-`--medium` is equivalent to `--depth 40.0 --platform HS25_125` and will generate 125 bp reads.
-The depth will probably be sufficient to cover the entire genome.
+* `--medium` is equivalent to `--depth 40.0 --platform HS25_125` and will generate 125 bp reads.
+The depth will probably be even enough to cover the entire genome.

-`--good` is equivalent to `--depth 100.0 --platform HS25_150` and will generate 150 bp reads with abundant depth.
+* `--good` is equivalent to `--depth 100.0 --platform HS25_150` and will generate 150 bp reads with abundant and even depth.

 ### Generating synthetic long reads